 \section{Example of formation of HR~6819 inner binary in the framework of the isolated binary evolution}

-Here we present an example of one evolutionary scenario in the isolated binary evolution framework (Fig.~\ref{Diagram}) that we find that leads to the formation of a binary that matches the observational constraints from \citet{Rivinius2005}.
-Initially the system consists at ZAMS of two stars of $24.0\msun$ and $7\msun$.
-All input physics corresponds to our population synthesis
+Here we present an example of one evolutionary scenario in the isolated binary evolution framework (Fig.~\ref{Diagram}) that we find leads to the formation of a binary that matches the observational constraints from \citet{Rivinius_2020}.
+Initially the system consists, at ZAMS, of two stars with masses of $24.0\msun$ and $7\msun$.
+All the input physics corresponds to our population synthesis.

 At the beginning the two stars are on a very wide, circular orbit (period $\sim 2.6 \times 10^3$ days, $e=0.0$).
-At $8$ Myr the primary evolved off its main sequence (MS), expanded and evolved into a core helium burning giant.
-It initiates a common envelope phase, after which the orbital period is reduced to about $30$ days and the giant star loses its envelope.
+At $8$ Myr, the primary evolves off its MS, expands and evolves into a core-helium-burning giant.
+It initiates a CE phase, after which the orbital period is reduced to about $30$ days and the giant star loses its envelope.
 We then assume a direct collapse of the primary star into a BH.
-Due to the neutrinos emission, the eccentricity of the system slightly increases to $e=0.035$.
-We note the formation of BH-MS binary.

-Evolution of orbital period and eccentricty of this binary are shown in Figure~\ref{EcPer}.
-During the whole BH-MS phase (between $\sim 10-50$ Myr since the system formation), orbital period is $\sim 36$ d, which is close to the reported value of $40.3$ d.
-The eccentricity during BH-MS phase $e=0.035$ is in the observed [0.02; 0.04] range.
+Due to the neutrino emission, the eccentricity of the system slightly increases to $e=0.035$.
+We note the formation of a BH-MS binary.
+The evolution of the orbital period and eccentricity of this binary is shown in Fig.~\ref{EcPer}.
+During the whole BH-MS phase (between $\sim 10-50$ Myr after system formation), the orbital period is $\sim 36$ d, which is close to the reported value of $40.3$ d.
+The eccentricity during the BH-MS phase, $e=0.035$, is in the observed [0.02; 0.04] range.